primesearch/mfakto/README.txt

 - cd src
 - make (cross your fingers)

-You may see some warnings, but they are safe to ignore.
+Otherwise:
+- navigate to the mfakto folder
+- cd src
+- mingw32-make

 Additional notes:
+- You may see some warnings, but they are safe to ignore.
 - make does not support spaces in file names.
-If your OpenCL SDK directory contains spaces, then you will need to either create a symbolic link or copy the files to another folder.
+If the path to the OpenCL SDK contains spaces, then you will need to either create a symbolic link or copy the files to another folder.
-- mfakto may not compile correctly with Win-builds.
+- mfakto may not compile with Win-builds.
 It is recommended to use the native Windows package instead: http://mingw-w64.org/doku.php/download/mingw-builds
 - To compile mfakto for both 32 and 64 bits, you will need to install MinGW-w64 for both the i686 and x86_64 architectures.